-Developer Guide
+Developer Guide¶

-This document describes the internal architecture and the main concepts behind ini2toml.
+This document describes the internal architecture and the main concepts behind

-Please notice this document does not target the end users, but instead people that are involved in the development of the project or that wish to write ini2toml plugins.
+people that are involved in the development of the project or that wish to

-How it works
+How it works¶

-ini2toml converts your .ini/.cfg files into a data structure with an intermediate representation and then serialise this data structure using a TOML library.
+an intermediate representation and then serialise this data

 This transformation works as a 5-stage data pipeline:

-1. The original .ini/.cfg text file is pre-processed.
+text file is pre-processed.ini2toml

-4. ini2toml convert the intermediate representation into a string that uses TOML syntax.
+convert the intermediate representation into a string that uses TOML syntax.The resulting TOML text file is post-processed.

-Core Concepts
+Core Concepts¶

 The INI syntax (as supported by Python’s standard library) is not very expressive or even clearly defined, at least in terms of data types.
 For example, while TOML have clear ways of indicating whether values are strings and numbers (or even more complex lists and associative tables), most of the times it is up to the INI syntax user the responsibility of identifying the correct data type of a stored value and convert it according to the context.

-Since, over the time different communities of .ini/.cfg file users ended up creating different conventions on how to “encode” complex values, it is very hard for a generic conversion tool to get every single document right.
+it is very hard for a generic conversion tool to get every single document

-ini2toml address this challenge by relying on a system of Profiles and allowing third-party Plugins, as documented in the next sections.
+address this challenge by relying on a system of Profiles

 This collection of transformations is identified by a string (the profile name), which in general corresponds to a file naming convention.
 This is motivated by the tradition of different communities using specific file names for their use cases.

-Pre-processing and Post-processing
+Pre-processing and Post-processing¶

 Pre-processing and post-processing are simple text-processing transformations (i.e. the text contents are transformed from a string object to another string object).
 The difference is that pre-processors will receive as input a text following the INI syntax, while post-processors will receive as input a text with the converted result, following the TOML syntax.